girlscriptpatiala/website/README.md

-# Welcome to GirlScript Chapter Patiala!
+# Welcome to GirlScript Chapter Patiala! # This is an amazing project

 Girlscript Foundation is a non profit organisation of India.
 The main objective of this community is to bridge down the gender gap in the world of tech.